mongodb/mongo-python-driver/doc/examples/uuid.rst

   unspec_collection.insert_one({'_id': 'bar', 'uuid': uuid4()})
   Traceback (most recent call last):
   ...
   ValueError: cannot encode native uuid.UUID with UuidRepresentation.UNSPECIFIED.
 UUIDs can be manually converted to bson.Binary instances using bson.Binary.from_uuid() or a different UuidRepresentation can be configured.
+See the documentation for UuidRepresentation for more information.

 Instead, applications using :data:`~bson.binary.UuidRepresentation.UNSPECIFIED` must explicitly coerce a native UUID using the